126.96.36.199 Determining the rate of income for benefits

 Exception: For attributable stakeholders or controllers, IF the source of income ceases (e.g. trust is wound up or private company being de registered), the previously apportioned amount ceases to be assessed.

-What this means is that, for CONTROLLERS, where a trust or company has been wound up or suffers a decline in its source of income, a Disallowable Instrument under SSAct section 1207Z will override SSAct section 1073.
+What this means is that, for controllers, where a trust or company has been wound up or suffers a decline in its source of income, a disallowable instrument under SSAct section 1207Z will override SSAct section 1073.
 Where the trust or company has been wound up, the distributions will be ignored.
 Where the entity suffers a decline in its source of income, the controller can request reassessment of income for social security purposes, based on the estimated income of the entity currently.
-In this situation, any distribution received by a CONTROLLER can also be adjusted (please find below link to the Disallowable Instrument).
+In this situation, any distribution received by a controller can also be adjusted (Social Security (Attribution of Income) Principles 2017).

-Act reference: SSAct section 8(8) Excluded amounts - general, section 8(11) An amount received by a person is an exempt lump sum…, section 9(1) Financial assets and income streams definitions, section 23(1)-'social security benefit', section 1067G-H23A Claimant or recipient receives lump sum amount for remunerative work (YA), section 1067L-D20 Claimant or recipient receives lump sum amount for remunerative work (Austudy), section 1068-G7B Claimant or recipient receives lump sum amount for remunerative work (WA, NSA (18 or over), SA (18 or over), PA and MAA under Part 2.12B), section 1073 Certain amounts taken to be received over 12 months
+Act reference: SSAct section 8(8) Excluded amounts - general, section 8(11) An amount received by a person is an exempt lump sum …, section 9(1) Financial assets and income streams definitions, section 23(1)-'social security benefit', section 1067G-H23A Claimant or recipient receives lump sum amount for remunerative work (YA), section 1067L-D20 Claimant or recipient receives lump sum amount for remunerative work (Austudy), section 1068-G7B Claimant or recipient receives lump sum amount for remunerative work (WA, JSP (18 or over), PA, and mature age allowance under Part 2.12B), section 1073 Certain amounts taken to be received over 12 months

 Borrowings or loans

-Bona fide recipient borrowings (loans) are NOT income.
+Bona fide borrowings (loans) are not income.
 A bona fide borrowing is one where money moves from the lender to the borrower, and there is an intention that the money be repaid.

 - credit card borrowings, or